etclabscore/expedition/README.md

 <!-- about the project -->
 ## About The Project

 [Jade Explorer](https://explorer.jade.builders/) is a minimal block explorer for EVM-based blockchains and utilizes [Jade Service Runner](https://github.com/etclabscore/jade-service-runner) for managing background services (Multi-Geth), OpenRPC for underlying functionality, and Pristine.
-It does not use a database, and be configured to point at any remote RPC node for any EVM-based network.
+It does not use a database, and can be configured to point at any remote RPC node for any EVM-based network.
 The goal of Jade Explorer is to provide a resource for network information and block exploration.

 Explorer Features:
 - Display chain id